rithvik384/project1/README.md

 # Academic Management System

 ## Description
-A console-based C++ system for managing teachers and students.
+This is a console-based **Academic Management System** written in C++.
+It allows **teachers and students** to manage timetables and attendance in a simple, interactive way.

+- **Teachers** can:
+  - Create and view their timetable
-- Teachers can create their timetable, mark and view student attendance.
+  - Mark and view student attendance
+- **Students** can:
-- Students can create their timetable, mark and view their own attendance.
+  - Create and view their semester timetable
-- Attendance warnings appear if below 75%.
+  - Mark their attendance and receive warnings if attendance falls below 75%
-- Data is saved persistently in files.
+- All data is **saved persistently in files**, so it remains even after closing the program.

+---

 ## Features
-- Teacher & Student login
+- Teacher & Student login system with IDs and passwords
-- Timetable creation & viewing
+- Dynamic Timetable creation & viewing
-- Attendance marking & warning
+- Attendance marking with automatic warning for low attendance
-- Persistent storage using files
+- File handling for persistent storage
+- Easy-to-use text-based menus

+---